lmiller1990/electic/posts/A_Simple_Vuex_From_Scratch.md

-Build a simple Vuex implementation from scratch, in just 40 lines of code, complete with a reactivite state and mutations.
+Build a simple Vuex implementation from scratch, in just 40 lines of code, complete with a reactive state and mutations.

 The source code for this implementation is so minimal in can be found in an entire gist, located [here](https://gist.github.com/lmiller1990/8a5cea45752e3692281b72ce08722b0b).
 Published on 6/8/2018.